Welcome to my page.

 I founded Homeschool Singapore and I was one of the key leaders in the Singapore homeschooling landscape in the early 2010s-2020s.
 Under my leadership, homeschooling in Singapore gained visibility in Singapore through the work on our website.
 We raised the profile of homeschoolers through community projects with partners and media stories.
 Then Covid-19 hit.
 Homeschooling became a global phenomenon.
 Its pedagogical flexibility has gained traction in Singapore for families who want alternative education pathways.
 For non-homeschooling families, homeschooling can offer good ideas for their education beyond school and into work life.
 I highly recommend interested members of the public and homeschoolers to get in touch with the current team at Homeschool Singapore to grow its potential and to see how it can contribute more to the educational needs around us.

 I run Little U, a microschool consultancy with a strong team of parent-educators, where we focus on personalising care for parenting, teaching and children’s education for all.
 The outcome is to equip families for success in life.
 I believe success does have social indicators but these are not grades.
 Success should be evident in mastery of technical and life skills.
 Little U is a member of Mastery Consortium Transcript where we award students with a final transcript or learning record in their journey towards mastery of life skills and core competencies in Critical Thinking, Creativity, Collaboration and Communication.
 I recommend Little U for families who feel stuck with their current situation, and wish to develop their personalised style with some structure and guidance.
-You may check out the current Little U Prospectus here.
+You may check out Little U here.

 $150/hour for individuals and couples

-$250/hour for non-profit groups and organisations
+$90/hour/pax for non-profit groups and organisations (up to 5 in a group max)

 All fees are in SGD.
 The consultation usually takes place face to face.
 Zoom will be arranged for those who are based overseas or unable to make the in-person meeting.